In this guide we’ll look at the best sharpening stones.

 The Faithfull Tools FAIDWKIT 290 x 70 mm Diamond Sharpening Stone is another great choice of sharpening stone, thanks to its electroplated diamond coating, its grippy rubber base and its handy carry pouch.

 The electroplated diamond coating makes the stone very tough and hard-wearing, so even the hardest metals can be sharpened.
-This makes it a great sharpening stone for chisels or axes for example.
+This makes it a great sharpening stone for chisels or axes for example, or as a garden tool sharpener.

 The stone clamps into a base (included) made with solid rubber feet for extra stability.
 The stone and base fit inside a neat carry pouch so you can sharpen your tools on the job.